Immunisation and vaccination

 RSV is a very common virus and causes hundreds of thousands of infections across the UK each winter.

-For the first time from 1 September the NHS will offer vaccines for RSV, a common cause of coughs and colds which can be dangerous to older people and young children.
+The NHS offers a vaccine for RSV, a common cause of coughs and colds which can be dangerous to older people and young children.

 • aged 75 to 79 (your GP will send an RSV vaccination invite)